Raul Santoserpa

-Raul Santoserpa (born March 1939 in Las Villas, Cuba) is a Cuban artist specializing in painting and engraving.
+Raul Santoserpa (March 1939 – November 27, 2025) was a Cuban painter and engraver.

+Background

-In 1960 he graduated in Sculpture at the Escuela Provincial de Artes Plásticas "Leopoldo Romañach" Santa Clara, Las Villas, Cuba.
-Between 1960 and 1962 he studied Painting in the Escuela Provincial de Artes Plásticas "Leopoldo Romañach," Together with his artistic development he was professor of different art schools.
-Since 1966 is Member of the Unión de Escritores y Artistas de Cuba (UNEAC).
-He has been a juror in several fairs and contests.
+In 1960, he graduated in Sculpture at the Escuela Provincial de Artes Plásticas "Leopoldo Romañach" Santa Clara, Las Villas, Cuba.
+Between 1960 and 1962, he studied Painting in the Escuela Provincial de Artes Plásticas "Leopoldo Romañach," Together with his artistic development he was professor of different art schools.
+From 1966, he was Member of the Unión de Escritores y Artistas de Cuba (UNEAC).
+He was also a juror in several fairs and contests.

+Santoserpa died on November 27, 2025, at the age of 86.

 Individual exhibitions

-In 1962 he presented Rostros y Expressiones.
+In 1962, he presented Rostros y Expressiones.
 Dibujos de Raúl Santos Zerpa at the Círculo de Cultura, Santa Clara, Cuba.
-In 1971 he presented an exhibition at the (Gallery of the Union of Fine Artists), Warsaw, Poland. he was also in 1988 at the Galería de Arte, Trinidad, Cuba.
-In 1995 he did a solo show to celebrate the 306 anniversary of the foundation of the city, Casa de la Ciudad, Santa Clara, Villa Clara, Cuba.
+In 1971 he presented an exhibition at the (Gallery of the Union of Fine Artists), Warsaw, Poland.
+He was also in 1988 at the Galería de Arte, Trinidad, Cuba.
+In 1995, he did a solo show to celebrate the 306th anniversary of the foundation of the city, Casa de la Ciudad, Santa Clara, Villa Clara, Cuba.

 Collective exhibitions

-His works has been presented in collectives shows too.
-In 1959 where presented with the work of many other artist in Artes Plásticas.
+His works have been presented in collectives shows too.
+In 1959, they were presented with the work of many other artists in Artes Plásticas.
 Operación Cultura, Universidad de La Habana, Havana, Cuba.
-In 1970 he was invited to the Inter-Grafik'70.
-Altes Museum, Berlin, Germany, In 1975 he was selected to conform the show Panorama del arte cubano de la colonia a nuestros días, Museo de Arte Moderno, Mexico City.
-Later in 1995 he was at the 1er.
+In 1970, he was invited to the Inter-Grafik'70.
+Altes Museum, Berlin, Germany, in 1975 he was selected to conform the show Panorama del arte cubano de la colonia a nuestros días, Museo de Arte Moderno, Mexico City.
+Later in 1995, he was at the 1er.
 Salón de Arte Cubano Contemporáneo, Museo Nacional de Bellas Artes, Havana, Cuba.
-And in 1998 he did an exhibition with the name Tributo a la danza, Galería Habana, Havana, Cuba.
+And in 1998, he did an exhibition with the name Tributo a la danza, Galería Habana, Havana, Cuba.